emc211/optane-kdb-report/README.md

 We can see here there is a small trade off for latency and query performance but a massive saving in memory usage.
 When we increase the frequency with which we query the process we see that the fact that the query time takes longer means when tables are stored in appDirect means we can service less queries and can impact latency as rdb falls behind processing updates.
-However as we increase the frequency further to every 0.2 seconds we see that this is also true for the regular dram rdb as its latency starts to build.
+However as we increase the frequency further to every 0.2 seconds we see that this is also true for the regular DRAM rdb as its latency starts to build.

 This kind of impact depends on the system its being applied to.
 We see that when we increased the tp timer to every second and are doing bigger bulk inserts then we can handle the higher query rate in appDirect.
 The Max latency goes up to a second which is expected because of tp timer.

-### Test 2 - We can run many more appDirect rdbs on a single server than dram rdbs
+### Test 2 - We can run many more appDirect rdbs on a single server than DRAM rdbs

 We are able to run x5 more rdb services on the exact same hardware just with the addition of optane mounts (Mounts were 85% full at the end testing period).
 While only using less than 3% of the memory of the box.
 Increasing our ability to services 5x the volume of queries being run on the rdbs.
 We do however have to be wary of trying to access too much of the data in optane at the same time.
 Similar to how it standard set up we need to ensure we have enough memory to do calculations.